jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/projectadmin/index.md

 # Administer a project in IBM Bluemix DevOps Services

-Last modified: 4 February 2015
+Last modified: 10 February 2015

-To administer IBM&reg; Bluemix&trade; DevOps Services projects, you must be a project admin or a project owner.
+To administer IBM&reg; Bluemix&trade; DevOps Services projects (DevOps Services), you must be a project admin or a project owner.
 A project can have multiple admins, but it can only have one owner.

 ##Project admin privileges